Institutional Research and Assessment Advisory Committee

 We meet on the second Wednesday of each block.
 All meetings are held 11:30 a.m. - 12:30 p.m. in 310 Cole Library.

-For the 2014-15 academic year, the Committee will focus on working with the Writing Program Committee to analyze student writing samples for growth from first year to senior year.
-In addition, the Committee will plan for collection of critical thinking data (using CAPP) in 2015-16.
+For the 2015-16 academic year, the Committee will focus on working with the Writing Program Committee to disseminate data from the writing assessment.
+In addition, the Committee will plan for collection of critical thinking data (using CAAP) in Block 5 of 2015-16.
 Finally, the Committee will continue to plan how to adjust the assessment cycle for the new Educational Priorities.
 The Committee will also plan for a quantitative reasoning assessment.

 - Conducted writing assessment (summer 2015 with fall 2015 dissemination)